apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Indicted Republican lawmaker George Santos faces new US House move to oust him**
+**Mysterious dog illness arrives in Maine, vet says**

-You can read more about it [here](https://www.reuters.com/world/us/us-lawmaker-moves-force-vote-expel-embattled-republican-george-santos-2023-11-28/).
+You can read more about it [here](https://www.wabi.tv/2023/11/28/mysterious-dog-illness-arrives-maine-vet-says/).

 ## Requirements
 - Python 3.8